gortonator/bsds-6650/assignments-2021/Assignment-1.md

 *Export-Client SDK-Java*

+Unzip the client and follow the instructions in the README to incorporate the generated code in your client project.

 The generated code contains thread-safe methods for calling the server APIs.
 Write a simple test that calls the API before proceeding, to establish that you have connectivity.
+An example in the README is your friend ;)

 If you don't want to figure out the Swagger client, you can use the [Apache Java HTTP API](https://hc.apache.org/index.html).